 1. change(v = verb.change) alter, modify - cause to change; make different; cause a transformation; "The advent of the automobile may have altered the growth pattern of the city"; "The discussion has changed my thinking about the issue"

-Sample sentences: They change their earnings this year
+They %s their earnings this year

 2. change(v = verb.change) - undergo a change; become different in essence; losing one's or its original nature; "She changed completely as she grew older"; "The weather changed last night"

-Antonym:
+Antonym: stay

-Sample sentences: Something ----s; Somebody ----s
+Sample sentences:

 3. change(v = verb.change) alter, vary - become different in some particular way, without permanently losing one's or its former characteristics or essence; "her mood changes in accordance with the weather"; "The supermarket's selection of vegetables varies according to the season"

-Sample sentences: They change the countryside
+They %s the countryside

-4. change(v = verb.change) shift, switch - lay aside, abandon, or leave for another; "switch to a different brand of beer"; "She switched psychiatrists"; "The car changed lanes"
+4. change(v = verb.change) shift, switch - lay aside, abandon, or leave for another; "She switched psychiatrists"; "switch to a different brand of beer"; "The car changed lanes"

-Sample sentences: Somebody ----s; Somebody ----s something; Somebody ----s somebody
+Somebody ----s; Somebody ----s somebody; Somebody ----s something

 5. change(v = verb.change) - change clothes; put on different clothes; "Change before you go to the opera"